czqoocavatsim/knowledgebase/docs/controller/clients/euroscope/cpdlc.md

 <img width="81" alt="image" src="https://github.com/czqoocavatsim/knowledgebase/assets/169089251/fa6e6702-e4e1-4310-8637-5a4bbe79f913">

-Place your Hoppie logon code (*you will have recived this via email upon regestering with hoppies*) Ensure you have Auto-accept logon **OFF** this will be on by deafult and may cause aircraft to logon without having made voice contact and selcal watch.
+Place your Hoppie logon code (*you will have received this via email upon registering with hoppies*) Ensure you have Auto-accept logon **OFF** this will be on by default and may cause aircraft to logon without having made voice contact and selcal watch.
 The Rest of the settings are ideal as is.

 That's it, you're ready to provide a CPDLC service.